victorgoraieb/functional-programming-scala/Week 1/study-notes.md

 def sumOfSquares(x: Double, y: Double): Double = square(x) + square(y)
 ```

-Functions can have a type (:Type after arguments).
-Types are Primitive Types (like Java) that are capitalized
+Functions can have typed arguments (:Type after arguments).
+Types are Primitive Types (like Java) that are capitalized.

-Evaluation of Parameterized Functions:
+The evaluation of Parameterized Functions follows a similar path:

  1. Evaluate arguments, from left to right
  2. Replace the function application by its definition (right-hand side)